-You can check in using the check in screens in the main atrium (in front of you when you enter the Practice.)
+You can check in using the check in screens on arrival at the practice.
 You can then go and wait in the waiting area shown on the check in screen until you are called for your appointment.
-You can ask one of the care navigators (at the main desk in the atrium) to help you if needed.
+You can ask one of the Care Navigators at the Information Desk, to help you if needed.

 You can come on your own or choose who comes to the appointment with you.
 This can be a parent, carer, other family member or friend.

 What if I am embarrassed to ask about my problem?